bsilverthorn/bsilverthorn.github.io/site/posts/2023-01-ai-product-landscape/index.md

 ### Product threats

 Better AI seems good at bridging the gap between how humans communicate and how software works.
 This makes it a great complement to a huge range of existing products.
-ChatGPT already makes for a handy Excel companion:
+ChatGPT already makes for a handy <span id="edit-excel-flame">Excel companion[^excel-flame]</span>:

+[^excel-flame]: :hammer: - here's an Excel-specific [language model](https://arxiv.org/abs/2301.13779).

 ![ChatGPT example](./chatgpt_excel_wraparound.png)